Towards Selecting the Informative Alternative Relational Query Plans for Database Education: Performance Study

 \section{Performance Study}

-In this section, we investigate the performance of \textsc{arena}.
-Our study focuses on two parts.
-In Section~\ref{ssec:expres} we report experiments to justify various design choices made in our framework as well as the performance of the proposed algorithms.
-In Section~\ref{sec:ustudy} we report the usefulness of \textsc{arena} in database education using a user study.
+In this section, we investigate the performance of the \textsc{tips} algorithms\footnote{The source code can be found in \url{https://github.com/ZiHao256/TIPS}}.
+In the next section, we report their usefulness and applicability in database education.